lulzsun/blitz-app-adblock/README.md

 A simple and quick patcher that blocks ads/trackers on the Blitz.gg desktop application.

-If Blitz.gg updates, you will most likely need to reinstall Blitz (or else a bootloop occurs) and rerun the program to reapply the patch.
+If Blitz.gg updates, you will need to rerun the program to reapply the patch.

-If there are issues even after a clean install, [submit a Github issue](https://github.com/lulzsun/blitz-app-adblock/issues/new) and attach the following log file: `%appdata%/Blitz/app.log`.
+If there are issues even after a clean install, [submit a Github issue](https://github.com/lulzsun/blitz-app-adblock/issues/new) and optionally attach the following log file:

+`%appdata%/Blitz/app.log`

 You can uninstall the adblocker by uninstalling Blitz.